yyf20001230/frank_yang/README.md

 <br>Tested with mirrorless-cam experiments and decreased the functional cost of a light-field camera by 3000%

 <br clear="right" style="margin: 1rem 0rem 2rem">[Code](https://github.com/yyf20001230/LightField)

-Reminiscia
-Software Developer
-Evanston, IL
-Dec 2022 – May 2023
-PROJECTS
- ▪ Implemented a multimodal text-to-image search application using pretrained vision-language models; Competed in Northwestern Wildhacks
-▪ Employed Vision and CoreML on IOS to allow low-memory-usage calculations of cosine similarity between text and image embeddings
-▪ Distilled original 224MB CLIP model into an 85MB, 6-layer image encoder to improve inference speed on mobile device and improved the inference speed by 1.6 times with minimal loss on accuracy
-MatchaNU Evanston, IL
-Founder & Software Developer Jun 2021 – Feb 2022

 ## Work Experiences